Skip to Content

 Repetitive strain injuries (RSIs), like carpal tunnel syndrome or tendonitis, are common among workers who perform repetitive motions daily.
 This includes roles in manufacturing or warehouse settings, where tasks such as sorting, packaging, or assembly are performed at high volumes.

-If you’ve suffered from one of these injuries or a similar workplace accident, you may have grounds for a legal claim beyond workers' compensation.
+If you have suffered from one of these injuries or a similar workplace accident, you may have grounds for a legal claim beyond workers' compensation.
 Our team is familiar with the industries that drive Seattle’s workforce and the unique challenges workers face, positioning us to advocate effectively on your behalf.

 When to Hire a Workplace Injury Lawyer